yasinlachiny/php3/readme.md

-1
 # Requirement
 1. key<br />
-At first  go to EC2 section and create key then store it in a safe place.
-This key is needed for accessng EC2 VMs.
+At first, go to the EC2 section and create the key then store it in a safe place.
+This key is needed for accessing  EC2 VMs.

 2. S3 role<br />
 Storing cloud_user_accessKeys in EC2 VMs is not safe so I should give EC2 instances a role that can access S3.
-For simplicity I give full access to S3.
+For simplicity, I give full access to S3.

 3. cloud_user_accessKeys<br />
 I want to update our code by Github so it should can access to our beanstalk by cloud_user_accessKeys.

 # Create Application

-1. go to Elastic Beanstalk section and .
+1. go to Elastic Beanstalk section.
 3.choose proper application name
 3.in Platform choose PHP 7.4 running on 64bit Amazon Linux 2
 why this platform?
- Amazon Linux 2 use nginx and  and PHP 7.3 have a bug in CICD.
+ Amazon Linux 2 use Nginx and PHP 7.3 have a bug in CICD.

-4.upload your code as zip file.
+4.upload your code as a zip file.
 5.Select Configure more options

 6.In Security Choose your EC2 key pair and IAM instance profile that you create in Requirement.
 7.In Database write proper username and password 8.Select Create app
-9.It take a few minute to show final status
+9.It takes a few minutes to show final status
 10. ssh to EC2 VMs and Import a SQL file into the created DB
 ```
     aws s3 cp BACKUP.sql s3://BUCKET_NAME